aliclark/gnocchi/README.md

  * Convince the client to send to the adversary's server with the victim server's pubkey
  * Convince the client to send to the adversary's server with the adversary server's pubkey
  * Send packets (eg. UDP, TCP) from their own IP address to the server
- * Drop arbitrary packets on the network
- * Either: Read any packets on the network
- * Or: Inject arbitrary packets on the network

-Gnocchi does not defend against an adversary who can both read and arbitrarily inject on the network.
+Gnocchi does not defend against an adversary who can read packets on the network, since this capability almost always comes with the ability to inject arbitrary packets.
 Such an adversary is capable of hijacking or spoofing any TCP session from the client, and no port knocking daemon can protect against this.